jrsteensen/OpenHornet/software/docs/SoftwareManual.md

 The elements in the summary are the following:

 #### File
-The \@file has to have the exact same name as the filename
+The \@file has to have the exact same name as the filename.
+Including the file extension.

 #### Author
 The author of the Sketch.
-Replace with your name.
+If more than one person was working on the sketch, the authors shall be listed in a comma separated list.
+With the original author at first place.

 #### Date
 The date the sketch was last modified.